hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

 ## A spinning cube

-Let's build a spinning cube, with a letter at each vertex.
+We can build a spinning cube, with a letter at each vertex.

 <style>
 .cube1 {